coertklaver/solve-it/README.md

 # SOLVE-IT (a Systematic Objective-based Listing of Various Established digital Investigation Techniques)

 ## Introduction
-Inspired by the MITRE ATT&CK framework, this repository contains a community project to map the objectives (tactics) and techniques that can be used as part of a digital forensic investigation.
+Inspired by [MITRE ATT&CK](https://attack.mitre.org/matrices/enterprise/), this repository contains a community project to map the objectives (tactics) and techniques that can be used as part of a digital forensic investigation.

 ## Viewing the knowledge base
 The high-level concepts are: